 This article focuses on the critical question, ‘Can I travel to Oman now?’.
 We’ll detail if and how you can travel to Oman and the practicalities of travel there too.

-The UK government have finally removed Oman from their Red List and the FCDO no longer advise against “all but essential travel” to Oman.
-This is great timing since Oman recently opened their borders and is a fantastic destination for winter sun.
+The UK government removed Oman from their Red List back in September 2021 and the FCDO do not advise against “all but essential travel” to Oman.
+This was great timing since Oman has opened it’s borders a few days before and is a fantastic destination for winter sun.

 When will Oman open its borders to foreigners?

 Oman reopened for visitors on 1st September 2021 and tourists have been visiting ever since.